chinmayagarwal3007/pomodoro/README.md

 ## Usage

--Click the "Start" button to begin a Pomodoro session (25 minutes).
+- Click the "Start" button to begin a Pomodoro session (25 minutes).

--After completing a Pomodoro, a checkmark will be displayed.
+- After completing a Pomodoro, a checkmark will be displayed.

--After every 4 Pomodoros, a longer break (20 minutes) is introduced.
+- After every 4 Pomodoros, a longer break (20 minutes) is introduced.

--Click the "Reset" button to clear the timer and checkmarks.
+- Click the "Reset" button to clear the timer and checkmarks.

 ## Acknowledgments

--Inspired by the Pomodoro technique.
+- Inspired by the Pomodoro technique.

--Built with Python and Tkinter.
+- Built with Python and Tkinter.

 ##
 Feel free to change the details according to your project specifics!